lesovsky/pgscv/doc/setup-pgscv-ubuntu-non-weaponry.md

 #### TLDR
 In this tutorial we are going to configure system and install pgSCV from `.tar.gz` archive on Ubuntu 20.04.
+- create dedicated monitoring roles in Postgres and Pgbouncer (optional)
+- install pgSCV from `tar.gz` on Ubuntu 20.04
+Finally, pgSCV will be run under `postgres` user with disabled auto-update feature.

 #### Content:
 - [Create database role](#create-database-user)